oriane212/site/PersonalizedLanguageLearning.md

 ![Enter Letters screen](projects/LanguageLearning/imageData/cover.png)

 # Personalized Language Learning
-!
-UX Research + Design case study exploring alternatives to the gamified language learning experience

-### Background
-!
-UX Research+Design, Individual Case Study
+UX Case Study | Iterative Research, Design, and Testing

+## Background
-This is an individual project I began working on as an apprentice in user experience at Fresh Tilled Soil, a Boston-based digital design agency.
+This is an individual project I began working on as an Apprentice in User Experience at Fresh Tilled Soil, a Boston-based digital design agency.

-### The Challenge
+## Challenge
 While gamified lesson plans are an effective and engaging way to learn for many, I wanted to explore alternatives to this format where material is learned more organically, is more freely and meaningfully associated, and is unique to every learner.

 I chose to design an experience for learning American Sign Language, other than my personal interest in learning it, because I was intrigued by the potential challenges it poses and opportunities it may afford compared to a hands-free, oral language.
 With American Sign Language is also a rich culture to immerse yourself in and diverse communities of hearing, hard of hearing, and deaf individuals to connect with.

-### The Approach
+## Approach
 I approached this project through iterative design sprints consisting of five phases:

 * *Understanding* user needs and motivations